Prandtl–Meyer expansion fan

 When a supersonic flow encounters a convex corner, it forms an expansion fan, which consists of an infinite number of expansion waves centred at the corner.
 The figure shows one such ideal expansion fan.

-A supersonic expansion fan, technically known as Prandtl–Meyer expansion fan, a two-dimensional simple wave, is a centered expansion process that occurs when a supersonic flow turns around a convex corner.
+A Prandtl-Meyer expansion fan is a two-dimensional simple wave that occurs when a supersonic flow turns around a sharp convex corner.
 The fan consists of an infinite number of Mach waves, diverging from a sharp corner.
-When a flow turns around a smooth and circular corner, these waves can be extended backwards to meet at a point.
+Prandtl-Meyer expansions are a subset of centered waves, where all the Mach waves can be extended to meet at a point, regardless of whether that point is along the wall.

 Each wave in the expansion fan turns the flow gradually (in small steps).
 It is physically impossible for the flow to turn through a single "shock" wave because this would violate the second law of thermodynamics.

 Across the expansion fan, the flow accelerates (velocity increases) and the Mach number increases, while the static pressure, temperature and density decrease.
 Since the process is isentropic, the stagnation properties (e.g. the total pressure and total temperature) remain constant across the fan.

 The theory was described by Theodor Meyer on his thesis dissertation in 1908, along with his advisor Ludwig Prandtl, who had already discussed the problem a year before.